Chopper Command: Gameplay

-The player's helicopter is destroyed if it collides with an enemy aircraft or a truck (which would destroy the truck as well) or if it is shot by an enemy bullet.
-The enemy bullet splits in two one going up and one going down.
+The player's helicopter is destroyed if it collides with an enemy aircraft or a truck (which destroys the truck as well) or is shot by an enemy.
+Each enemy bullet splits in two, one going up and one going down.
 Using the "A" difficulty level results in a slower player shot.

 Each enemy helicopter is 100 points and each enemy jet is 200 points.
 After each wave, bonus points are awarded for remaining trucks.

 A player who achieved 10,000 points could send in a photo of the TV screen and receive a "Chopper Commandos" patch.

 Reception

 Richard A. Edwards reviewed Chopper Command in The Space Gamer No. 56.
 Edwards commented that "It is well-done, but if you wish to avoid another arcade shooting match, even if it has nice sound and graphics, then pass it up."

 Computer and Video Games magazine reviewed the game in 1989, giving it an 83% score and noting it was very similar to Defender.
 Brett Weiss referred to it as "Defender in the desert".

 Chopper Command won "Best Action Video Game" at the 4th annual Arkie Awards.